AllenMuhanChen/Microstimulation-Methods/README.md

-# Project-Stim
+# Microstimulation-Methods
-This is a syntopical reading project on microstimulation.
+This is a syntopical reading project on microstimulation methods.

 What is syntopical reading? https://fs.blog/how-to-read-a-book/